Board of Zoning Appeals

 • Due to publication requirements, submission deadlines are firm.

 Note: Meeting the submission deadline does not ensure the case will be heard at the next BZA meeting.
-The city planner will review your application, supporting documentation, and determine if the case has the information needed to properly notice the public hearing.
+The Community Development Director will review your application, supporting documentation, and determine if the case has the information needed to properly notice the public hearing.
 Follow the application instructions.
 If your application is deficient, the case will be deferred to a future meeting.

 (filing instructions are in the application)